omergulen/copycat/README.md

 }
 ```

+### Creating `__tests__` folder

+To work with default `jest-puppeteer` preset, you need to put your test files into the `__tests__` folder in the root of your testing environment.

 ### Basic Test Output Code

 Following test example in the GIF will generate such code.
-It starts in [my GitHub Profile](https://github.com/omergulen) and clicks one of the pinned repositories (testing-extension) and when page changes it checks for the repository title's `href` is `https://github.com/omergulen/testing-extension` or not.
+It starts in [my GitHub Profile](https://github.com/omergulen) and clicks one of the pinned repositories (testing-extension) and when page changes it checks for the repository title's `href` is `https://github.com/omergulen/copycat` or not.

 ```